maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

       line-height: $base-line-height
       background-color: $bg-body

-Again, we're going to use Normalize and the browser's default setting.
-I include 100% here, but could also omit the reference completely.

 ### Using Em's

-Throughout our application moving forward, if we would like to affect font size we will use em's.
-Em's are a scalable unit relative to the parent font size, so with our settings:
+To affect font size for individual elements use em's.
+Em's are a scalable unit relative to the parent font size: if the parent font size changes all child element font sizes will also change proportionally.
+This is a good thing.

+With our settings:

 1em = default browser font size = typically 16px

-For a given element, if we would like to double it's size we would set its `font-size` property to 2em (2 x 16px = 32px).
+Here's a practical example.
+If you would like to double an elements size compared to the base font, let's say for a header, set its `font-size` property to 2em (2 x 16px = 32px).

 NOTE: It's important to keep in mind that em's are relative to the parent, and not the browser or `<body>` font size.